marco-morales/QMSS-GR5069_Spring2018/data_challenges/README.md

 This part of the repository contains the starter files for your data challenge.
 Think of this as a stand-alone DS project to clone and use to solve your data challenges.

-Data challenges are to be solved as team assignments.
-Designate a master repository for your data challenges among team members, and use it to collaborate.
-To submit a data challenge, please create a report file on your master GitHub, and submit a pdf of your report to **Canvas**.
+Data challenges are to be solved as team assignments (collabortion! collaboration! collaboration!).
+* designate a master repository for your data challenges among team members, and
+* use it to collaborate to solve the data challenge.

+To submit a data challenge, please
+* create a report file on your master GitHub, and
+* submit a pdf of your report to **Canvas**.

 The project structure is as follows: